Document Ingestion Pipeline

 Now, let's write the document ingestion pipeline.
 Because ingesting and indexing documents may take a long time, we need to build a pipeline that's both concurrent and reliable.
 It needs to process multiple documents at once and it needs to be resilient to failures, so if the application is interrupted or restarted, or encounters an error, it can recover from where it left off instead of restarting from the beginning or losing some documents entirely.

-We'll build a concurrent, reliable data ingestion pipeline using DBOS queues and durable execution.
-This workflow takes in a batch of document URLs and enqueues them for ingestion.
-It then waits for them all to complete and counts how many total documents and pages were ingested.
-If it's ever interrupted or restarted, it recovers the ingestion of each document from the last completed step, guaranteeing that every document is ingested and none are lost.
+We'll build a concurrent, reliable data ingestion pipeline using DBOS workflows and queues.
+This workflow takes in a batch of document URLs, enqueues them all for indexing, and waits for all documents to finish being indexed.
+If it's ever interrupted or restarted, it recovers the indexing of each document from the last completed step, guaranteeing that every document is indexed and none are lost.

 queue = Queue("indexing_queue")